actility/device-catalog/template/sample-vendor/drivers/README.md

 }
 ```

-The `input` is an object provided by the actility framework that is represented by the following json-schema:
+The `input` is an object provided by the Actility framework that is represented by the following json-schema:

 ```json
 {